What we do

 Who we are

 Founding partner Ruth Hubbard is a practitioner, coach and mentor of senior executives, advisor, explorer and published writer about governance and management challenges, especially in the public and not-for-profit sectors.
 She served for more than a decade as a federal deputy minister including as President of the Public Service Commission as well as President of the Royal Canadian Mint.
-She is currently a senior fellow at The Centre on Governance as well as a member of the Steering Committee of the Ottawa Chamber of Voluntary Organizations (OCVO).

 Click here to contact us.